 In 2011 Bitcoin reached parity with the US dollar, touching $1 per BTC at MtGox.
 In June somebody issued sell orders for hundreds of thousands of fake bitcoins using and administrator account.
 MtGox’s BTC/USD price fell from $17.51 per bitcoin to $0.01.

 In 2013 there have already been multiple sites on the Internet where Bitcoin payments were accepted and in October the first bitcoin ATM has been deployed.
 A technical problem in March caused BTC price to fall by 23%, though price recovered fast.
 Shutdown of Silk Road by FBI in October also caused a serious drop in Bitcoin’s price.
 Another drop in the price was caused by People’s Bank of China on December 5, 2013 when they prohibited the use of bitcoin for financial institutions.
 (This happened right after the highest peak on the chart in 2013: -25% drop in 2 days, -60% in the next 6 months)

 In February, 2014 Mt.
 Gox had filed for bankruptcy protection in Japan, and 744,000 bitcoins had also been stolen according to reports.
 In a different case, two persons were arrested in connection with money laundering and bitcoins.
 In the same year, 19.000 BTC were reported to be stolen from an account on BitStamp exchange.

 In January, 2015 the first regulated bitcoin exchange has been started by CoinBase.

 Bitcoin’s historical return compared to inflation and stock indices

 If we have a look at the same chart from 2013, where BTC/USD peaked, it looks like, that – at least for some time – BTC has outperfmed its previous high a lot:

-Despite the huge returns, there are also many warning signals: similar increase of the exchange rate is not very likely in the future, and the huge drops in price were not rare, so every investor should be very careful with bitcoins.
+Despite the huge returns, there are also many warning signals: similar increase of the exchange rate may not be very likely in the future, and the huge drops in price were not rare, so every investor should be very careful with bitcoins.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated every month, but you can prepare similar charts for yourself by using Chartoasis Sesame.
 If you feel like analyzing bitcoin’s historical price, you can do that for free at www.chartoasis.com/sesame .